orgadish/filecacher/cran-comments.md

 * Updated tests and examples to skip if arrow is not installed.
 R CMD check and passes locally with or without arrow installed.

-* Made minor update to `test-file_cache.R` to address failure on CRAN package check on r-devel-windows-x86_64.
+* Updated `test-file_cache.R` to address failure on CRAN package check on r-devel-windows-x86_64.

 # filecacher 0.2.7